duraki/notes/content/posts/code_audits_and_reviews/source_code_review.md

 ---

+For **Python** Language, there is [pyt](https://github.com/python-security/pyt) - a static analysis tool for detecting security vulnerabilities in Python Web Applications.
+You may also take a look at [PyCQA/bandit](https://github.com/PyCQA/bandit), a security linter tool designed to find common security issues in Python code.

+---

 For **GoLang** code audits and reviews, read out "Secfault Security Report, published for 1Password Code Audit" in references below.

+---

+Misc Tools:

+* [opengrep/opengrep](https://github.com/opengrep/opengrep) - Static code analysis engine to find security issues in code
+* [google/osv-scanner](https://github.com/google/osv-scanner) - Vulnerability Scanner written in Go which uses data provided by osv.dev

 ---